 Ouibus – formerly IDbus – is part of the French railway company SNCF, which owns a big chunk of Eurostar.
 Ouibus has up to eight coaches per day traveling in each direction between Paris and London.
 Travel times range from 7h30 to 9h20 but are usually the fastest of the bus companies.

-The lowest one-way fares on Ouibus are around €30, which is slightly higher than on Flixbus but prices for both varies with demand – use Trainline to compare prices.
-Ouibus may be reserved through Trainline or Oui.SNCF but oddly, on the official SNCF website it is necessary to search for bus and train services separately.
+The lowest one-way fares on Ouibus are around €30, which is slightly higher than on Flixbus but prices for both vary with demand – use Trainline to compare prices.
+Ouibus may be reserved through Trainline or Oui.SNCF but oddly, on the official SNCF website, it is necessary to search for bus and train services separately.

 Ouibus coaches usually stop in Paris at Paris-Gare Bercy, 48 bis Boulevard de Bercy, 75012 Paris.
 From here use the Metro station Bercy on lines 6 and 14, or a short walk from Gare de Lyon with many further transportation options.

 On National Express / Eurolines Buses from London to Paris

 National Express / Eurolines, which has a much larger network of intercity buses in the UK, have around seven coach services daily between Paris and London.
 Eurolines buses often stop en route, which may be useful for passengers from Kent or Calais but do add a few minutes to journey times.

 One-way fares from London to Paris on National Express / Eurolines buses are from €20 to €40.
 Discounts are available for return journeys booked online – returns for around £50 are fairly easy to find.
 The best deals and cheapest fares are usually for trips departing within two weeks.